chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - Some related concepts:
   - `k-level strategy`, `MPC`, `interaction-aware prediction`
+- One related work (described further below): [_Decision making in dynamic and interactive environments based on cognitive hierarchy theory: Formulation, solution, and application to autonomous driving_](https://arxiv.org/abs/1908.04005) by (Li, S., Li, N., Girard, A., & Kolmanovsky, I. 2019).
 - One framework: **"_level-`k` game-theoretic framework_"**.
   - It is used to **model the interactions** between vehicles, taking into account the **rationality** of the other agents.
   - The agents are categorized into hierarchical structure of their **cognitive abilities**, parametrized with a **reasoning depth** `k` in [`0`, `1`, `2`].